-Michael has kindly asked me if I would do a monthly blog about my betting journey, selection processes, staking and anything else betting wise I can think of, so here goes.
+Michael has kindly asked me if I would do a monthly blog about my betting journey to beat the bookies, selection processes, staking and anything else betting wise I can think of, so here goes.

 My name is Stuart, married, 76 and have lived in Belgium for the last 30 years.